The Members of CEAT Limited

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-In terms of Section 134 (3) (g) the Report of the Board of Directors shall include thedetails of particulars of Loans Guarantees and Investments under Section 186 of theCompanies Act 2013 granted are given in the notes to the Financial Statements.
+In terms of Section 134 (3) (g) the Report of the Board of Directors shall include thedetails of particulars of Loans Guarantees and Investments under Section 186 of theCompanies Act 2013 which are provided in the notes to the Financial Statements.
 Theloans and/or advances given to the employees bear interest at applicable rates.

 All Independent Directors have given declarations that they meet the criteria ofindependence as laid down under Section 149(6) of the Companies Act 2013 and Regulation16 of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015.

 In accordance with the Companies Act 2013 and Articles of Association of the CompanyMr.
-Arnab Banerjee retires by rotation and being eligible offers himself for re-appointment.
+H. V. Goenka retires by rotation and being eligible offers himself for re-appointment.